nxrighthere/DataBenchmark/README.md

 # DataBenchmark

-Compiled with `-O3 -DNDEBUG` on AMD FX-4300:
+Compiled with `-O3 -DNDEBUG` using GCC 8.1.0.

+Performance on AMD FX-4300:

 | DOD    | OOD    | OOD (Fragmented) |
 |--------|--------|------------------|